decanTyme/chartjs-plugin-tailwindcss-colors/README.md

 ## Why did I even make this?

 I absolutely _love_ how fast I can prototype things with TailwindCSS.
 However, keeping my Chart.js component's colors consistent with my TailwindCSS config has been pretty much a hassle, to say the least.
-While you can just use TailwindCSS's `resolveConfig` [helper function](https://tailwindcss.com/docs/configuration#referencing-in-java-script), it is far more intuitive and convenient to just use TailwindCSS classes directly rather than something like `fullConfig.theme.colors.red[500]`.
+While you can just use TailwindCSS's `resolveConfig` [helper function](https://tailwindcss.com/docs/configuration#referencing-in-java-script), it is far more intuitive and convenient to just use TailwindCSS color classes directly rather than something like `fullConfig.theme.colors.red[500]`.
 What's more, it doesn't even handle opacity, which is something I use all the time.

 That's why this plugin was made in order to seamlessly blend Chart.js's color options with my TailwindCSS workflow.
 Now I'm sharing this with all of you!